-Personal Independence Payment (PIP) has replaced Disability Living Allowance for people between the ages of 16 and 64.
-If you are aged 65 or over and have care or supervision needs, you may be able to claim Attendance Allowance instead.
+Personal Independence Payment (PIP) has replaced Disability Living Allowance for people between the ages of 16 and State Pension age.
+If you are State Pension age or over and have care or supervision needs, you may be able to claim Attendance Allowance instead.

 Employment and Support Allowance

 You may be eligible for Employment and Support Allowance (ESA) if your ability to work is limited because of ill health or disability.